NamhoGim/namho-blog/source/_posts/Java-Generics.md

 ### Multiple Type Parameters

-- A generic class cana have multiple type parameters.
+- A generic class can have multiple type parameters.
 For example, the generic `OrderedPair` class, which implements the generic `Pair` interface:

 ```java
 public interface Pair<K, V> {